HughWen/vscode-happy-halloween/README.md

 # happy-halloween README

-This is the README for your extension "happy-halloween".
-After writing up a brief description, we recommend including the following sections.
+This is the README for "happy-halloween".

 ## Features